hqdung99/learning-path-knowledge/React/React.md

 4. Using Production Mode Flag in Webpack
 5. Dependency optimization
 6. Use React.Fragments to avoid Additional HTML Element Wrappers
-7. Void Inline Function Definition in the render function
+7. aVoid Inline Function Definition in the render function
 8. Throttling and Debouncing event action
 9. Avoid using index as key for map
 10. Avoiding Props in Initial states